 Being a sociology student, I have come to realise that Sociology is not just a subject that you have to study in school, to pass your test, but a versatile subject that helps us to gain a better understanding of the social forces that shape our own lives.
 It will not only give us an insight into the societal issues and elements that form the society, but also give us the ability to deal with such issues more efficiently.

 Standing in 2021, with so much going on around us, we all feel the urge to actively take part in influencing societal choices and policy making.
-As a sociology major student, I am recommending these 7 books as must-reads to get a good grasp on the subject matter of sociology.
+As a sociology major student, I am recommending these 7 books as must-reads to get a good grasp on the subject matter of sociology as a beginner.

 1. The Sociology Book: Big Ideas Simply Explained